-Like most first time expectant moms, the world of baby gear was daunting, and most daunting of all decisions was which stroller to buy.
+Like most first-time expectant moms, the world of baby gear was daunting, and the most daunting of all decisions was which stroller to buy.
 I poured over blogs and reviews, considered our lifestyle, set a budget, and visualized long Oceanside walks with my newborn while he slept in his buggy and I sipped a latte.

 Baby Jogger City Mini

 The first stroller I bought was the Baby Jogger City Mini when I was 6 months pregnant.
 It was extremely well reviewed online, lightweight, compact, and comparatively affordable.
 Being budget-savvy, I even managed to side-step a pushy saleslady and find a barely-used two year old model on Craigslist.
 Win!
 Right?

 Wrong.
 By the time my due date was drawing near, I was already annoyed with this stroller.
 One of the things I loved about this stroller was how easy it was to fold (with one hand)!
 However, it didn’t stand on its own when folded.
 It flopped around in the hall closet, taunting me to tap it by accident and have it fall on my foot.